 While I am thrilled it’s Earth month, I also try my best to celebrate earth day every day!
 One of the ways I live sustainably is by consciously reducing my waste.
 Whether it’s avoiding single-use plastics or reducing the amount of food that spoils, I am dedicated to doing my part when it comes to taking care of this very fine planet we all inhabit.

 My Stasher bags help me nearly every step along the way in my journey towards zero waste.
 Today I’m going to take you along in a week of how I use my Stasher bags for a low waste lifestyle.

 Taking my morning elixir on the go

 Every morning I make a adaptogen and superfood-packed elixir.
 I buy the ingredients in bulk and blend them up in my blender with hot water.
-For mornings when I am on the go or pressed for time, I throw all my superfoods into my small stasher and then mix them with hot water or into my coffee when I get to the office, airport, or wherever my day is taking me.
+For mornings when I am on the go or pressed for time, I throw all my superfoods into my snack Stasher and then mix them with hot water or into my coffee when I get to the office, airport, or wherever my day is taking me.
 There are a lot of adaptogens, collagen, and functional mushrooms that come in single-use packets for on the go usage, but I love that I can avoid using those and causing trash.
-I also will use a stasher to carry loose leaf tea for the same reason!
+I also will use a Stasher to carry loose leaf tea for the same reason!

 Buying in bulk